01 of 18

 Like the symbolic tree that reaches for sunny skies through the shady courtyard in the 1940s book and film, A Tree Grows in Brooklyn, the ornamental plum in this Cobble Hill courtyard provides its owners with color, privacy, and a touch of nature in a big city.
 It was one of the few elements from the original yard that remained.Continue to 6 of 18 below.

 Florence and Cecelia focused on giving the narrow yard some privacy and emphasizing materials, textures, and the contrasts between them.
 That's how they came up with the idea of building a pergola out of rich, sturdy ipe wood.
 The structure provides warmth, privacy, and comfort while using vertical space—up or down are pretty much the only directions to create garden space in a city.
 "It is nice to have something over your head, giving a safe and cozy atmosphere to any garden," says Cecelia.Continue to 7 of 18 below.

 The Warmth of Wood

 Sun shines through the trees onto the patio.
 Florence and Cecelia know what works and what doesn't in Brooklyn's sun and shade gardens.
 "Most urban gardens are in the shade and lack air circulation," Florence explains.
 "Extreme heat in summer promotes mildew and various types of fungus.
 So, the soil has to be cultivated constantly, plants have to be treated and the water supply must be closely monitored.
-Humidity verus heat might be tricky.
-In terms of plants, it really depends on the sun exposure.
-Birch, hellebores and heucheras are a nice mix.
+Humidity versus heat might be tricky.
+In terms of plants, it really depends on sun exposure.
+Birch, hellebores, and heucheras are a nice mix.
 We also like to plant spring bulbs, clematis and when the light allows it, climbing roses.
 We love to work with everything climbing, as it doesn't eat up space and gives a real 'garden feel' to the outdoors."
 Continue to 8 of 18 below.

 08 of 18